stalepig/deep-mucosal-imaging/Reference.md

 You have just acquired your gigantic image and want to begin the process of stitching and analyzing it.

 ---
+# Explore full resolution
+Allows the user to pick an area on a downsampled image produced through DMI and retrieve the local tiles stitched at high (original or acquisition) resolution.

+## Requirements
+* A downsampled (scaled) image, opened in FIJI, produced via "Explode_into_tiles", "Batch_resizer", and "Stitch_wrapper" plugins of the DMI package.
+* A directory of full-szied OME TIFF files that each correspond to a tile of the original image, produced by "Explode_into_tiles".
+* A metadata file of the tile scan produced by "Explode_into_tiles" called tile_info.txt that is placed in the same directory as the individual full-resolution tile files.

+## Returns
+* This plugin draws a grid on the downsampled active image that indicates where the tile boundaries are located.
+* Using the rectangular ROI tool of FIJI/ImageJ, the user can select a region for closer inspection at higher resolution.
+* This plugin will stitch the original region together, provided there is enough RAM (that is, the selected region is sufficiently small).
+The stitched high-resolution image will be rendered on the screen.
+* The user can repetitively choose different regions for inspection.
+* The selected tiles used for stitching, as well as the stitched output, is stored in a temp directory in the master directory containing the tiles.

+## Typical Use
+You have a stitched, downsampled overview image of your sample produced by DMI.
+You want to analyze a small region at higher resolution; this will be the plugin that allows you to do this to spare you from having to manually calculate which tile corresponds to your region-of-interest.

+---
+# Explore z series

+---
+# Injury counter

+---
+# Injury counter 2

+---
+# Isolate stack ROI
+Isolate a feature within a stack without doing further processing.

+## Requirements
+* An open image stack in FIJI, can be multi-channel.

+## Returns
+* User interface asks for a slice range.
+* If image is multi-channel, plugin asks for a source image, which is the reference image used to pick an ROI through the stack.
+* For each slice within range, user can select a rectangular, ellipse, or freehand ROI.
+* Plugin produces an image with the features within the ROI shown and the non-ROI areas in black.

+## Typical Use
+You just want to isolate a particular crypt within an image, but you cannot use the ImageJ ROI feature by itself because the crypt is not straight vertical through the stack.
+This plugin alows you to move the ROI with the crypt (or other feature) throughout the stack, so when you do the 3D reconstruction, other crypts do not get in the way.

+---
 # Normalize contrast on z
 Postprocessing way of adjusting contrast throughout the z levels in an image stack.